Affiliate links on Android Authority may earn us a commission. Learn more.

 You can access Apple Fitness Plus through the App Store or via an Apple TV.
 One of the best parts of the platform is being able to exercise along with a workout video on your television and if you are wearing an Apple Watch, see your heart rate data on the big screen.
 Your Apple Watch will also automatically record the workout in the Apple Fitness app, so you don’t need to spend time setting up a specific workout in the app.
 We thoroughly enjoyed the service during our Apple Fitness review period, finding it both entertaining and refreshing.
 A free three-month trial comes with all new Apple Watch purchases.

-Garmin devices also come with a feature called Garmin Coach.
-This feature consists of free training plans that will help you run a 5K, 10K, half marathon, or a variety of cycling races with the help of professional athletes.
+Garmin devices also come with a feature called Garmin Coach which consists of free training plans that can help you run a 5K, 10K, half marathon, or a variety of cycling races.
 Training plans are limited, and advanced athletes might not get much out of them.
 However, they’re great for those who are starting their fitness journeys.
 Given that they are completely free, they’re a nice option to have on board.

 Apple Watch vs Garmin: Which ecosystem is right for you?